 Leona snorted.
 "Idiot.
 It would have been smarter of him not to show."

 "I'll take a live man over an honorable corpse any day," she said.
-"This Green Knight doesn't seem like the honorable type, anyway.
-He laid out the challenge knowing he couldn't be hurt, but didn't think to warn anyone about that; that’s dishonorable.
-But at the end of the day it's the dishonorable man who walks away."
+"At the end of the day it's the dishonorable man who walks away."

 "I will not," said Leona.
 "I've already taken what lesson from it I care to.
-I say, let my husband, whoever he may be, be a dishonorable man.
+Let my husband, whoever he may be, be a dishonorable man.
 I don't care if he lies and cheats and whores every night of the week if the alternative is him lying in a ditch with his head cut off because he daren't impugn his honor to stop it."

-She thought she detected a rare mark of dismay on Rupin's face, just for a fleeting second.
-This pleased her.
+She thought she detected a rare mark of dismay on Rupin's face, and this pleased her.

 "Now my lord, I'm afraid your story has given me a terrible headache.
 I must retire."

 "Of course.
 Nothing is more important than your wellbeing.”

 Rupin set the book aside.
 "But if at any point tonight you find your strength returning, do consider going for a walk with me in the garden?"